eckartbindewald/discomplex/README.md

 The scripts generate various output files, including PDB structures, interaction predictions, and intermediate data files.

 ## Additional Information

+### Sequence seqarch and Use of hhsuite

+The basic command for sequence search with hhblitz is:

+ `hhblits -i fixtures/P03265.fa -o tmp.txt -oa3m tmp.a3m -d raw/hhsuite/pfam`

+Instead of PFAM domains one can consider additional prepared databases (BFD, UniClust etc) , see <https://github.com/soedinglab/hh-suite?tab=readme-ov-file>

 For more details on the individual functions and their parameters, refer to the docstrings provided within the scripts.